dfwteinos/DataMining/README.md

 ### Further informations

-This projects contains also explainations of each project and how to be implemented in greek.
+These projects contains also explainations of each project individually and how to be implemented in greek.

 *This project is part of the course: Data Mining Techniques , Spring of 2020.
 University of Athens, DiT.*